 - Family Medicine residents make up the majority of residents in the hospital, so that there are many opportunities for hands-on experience.

 Hospital, Community, Teaching Unit and Program

 The program is a training site for the rural stream of University of Toronto Family Medicine.
-You do your first-year program at NYGH to benefit from the well-established teaching and mentoring at this hospital.
-You will then enrich your ability to serve a rural population by receiving your second year of training at a rural site.
-Through a telecommunications hookup, you will continue to participate in the formal teaching program at NYGH.
+These residents do their first-year program at NYGH to benefit from the well-established teaching and mentoring at this hospital.
+Theh will then enrich their ability to serve a rural population by receiving their second year of training at a rural site.
+Through a telecommunications hookup, they will continue to participate in the formal teaching program at NYGH.